fsaer/tirefittingr/ReadMe.md

 install.packages("testthat") # For automatic testing
 install.packages("knitr") # for making markdown notebooks
 ```
-3. If you haven't downloaded/install RTools yet, download/install it now. https://cran.r-project.org/bin/windows/Rtools/
+4. If you haven't downloaded/install RTools yet, download/install it now. https://cran.r-project.org/bin/windows/Rtools/
-4. Restart RStudio
+5. Restart RStudio
-5. Open the tirefittingr project in RStudio (file>open project, select .Rproj file
+6. Open the tirefittingr project in RStudio (file>open project, select .Rproj file
 within the unzipped git repo folder)
-6. Attempt to run a test using ctrl+shft+T or in the top right window on the build tab select more>test package.
+7. Attempt to run a test using ctrl+shft+T or in the top right window on the build tab select more>test package.
 Test before doing commits.
 In the commit comments comment on the status of all the tests.
 Ex.
 "Tests:O20/F0/W0/S0".
 Or if you ran a devtools::check(), comment C:_/_/_
-7. Load package  with devtools::load_all(".") or ctrl+shft+L
+8. Load package  with devtools::load_all(".") or ctrl+shft+L
     Do this after making any changes, and before using the functions/scripts that have changed.
     This will execute ALL of the code in the package.
-8. Use lintr to get guidelines on how to properly format your code.
+9. Use lintr to get guidelines on how to properly format your code.
    `sSummaryExportFolder`.
-8. Install github desktop https://desktop.github.com/ or use Git with RStudio https://support.RStudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN
+10. Install github desktop https://desktop.github.com/ or use Git with RStudio https://support.RStudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN
+Note: Raw TTC data will not be allowed into the public repository.

-# If you want to use the package and develop it!
+# If you want to both use the package and develop it!
 1. Follow the instructions for both using the package and developing it in the sections above
 2. Make sure you use different folders for the package itself and the project where you are
 using the package.